Sikerdebaard/dcmrtstruct2nii/README.md

 # dcmrtstruct2nii
 DICOM RT-Struct to nii-mask.
 This is a naïve approach to rasterizing rt-struct to masks in nii format.
 If there's holes in your RT-Struct then this approach will most likely not work.
 The RT-Struct needs to be within the bounds of the slices of the original DICOM.
-Rasterization is done on a slice-by-slice basis, interpolation is currently unsupported.
+Rasterization is done on a slice-by-slice basis, interpolation between slices is currently unsupported.

 # Rasterization
 Currently the RT-Struct is treated as a polygon and is rasterized trough [this function](https://github.com/Sikerdebaard/dcmrtstruct2nii/blob/master/dcmrtstruct2nii/adapters/convert/rtstructcontour2mask.py#L10) on a slice-by-slice basis.
 We'll hapilly add other rasterization algorithms (e.g. ones that can deal with holes in the polygon) if you point us to some code to do that or if you send in a pull request.

 # Interpolation
-This is currently unsupported.
+Interpolation of the mask between slices is currently unsupported.
 Send us an algorithm or a pull requests and we'll happly add it.

 # Input file format
 The DICOM and RT-Struct inputs need to be unzipped in a directory.
 Currently this is the only way to read the input files.